Nik Rettinger: Political career

 Rettinger began his political activity in high school, starting a political club to get students involved in local campaigns.
 During his first semester at the University of Wisconsin–Waukesha, he interned with the Republican Party of Wisconsin for the 2008 election.
 After completing his bachelor's degree, he served an internship with United States senator Ron Johnson.
 He was then hired as a staffer in the Wisconsin State Assembly, working as a legislative assistant for representative David Craig and then as a research assistant for representative Jesse Kremer.
 In 2019, he was hired as chief of staff for state senator André Jacque.

 In addition to his official duties, Rettinger has been active on the campaign and party organization side.
 He was elected first vice chair of the Republican Party of Waukesha County and chairman of the Republican Party of Wisconsin's 1st congressional district.
 He is also state chairman of the Wisconsin Young Republicans and a member of the board of the Young Republican National Federation.

 In January 2022, he co-founded Campaign Tutors, a private company which sells campaign tutorials for aspiring political candidates.
-His partners in the project are state representative Cody Horlacher and his wife.
+His partners in the project are former state representative Cody Horlacher and his wife.

 The 2022 redistricting, carried out by the Wisconsin Supreme Court in April 2022, moved the district lines such that incumbent 83rd Assembly district representative Chuck Wichgers was moved into the 82nd Assembly district, creating an open seat in the 83rd district.
 Four days after the Wisconsin Supreme Court decision, Rettinger announced his candidacy for the 83rd Assembly district, launching with Wichgers' endorsement, as well as endorsements from his business partner representative Cody Horlacher, his state senator Julian Bradley, and former Wisconsin governor Scott Walker.
 He faced a relatively competitive primary, but defeated Waterford village trustee Pat Goldammer with 58% of the vote.
 He went on to win 78% of the general election vote in the heavily Republican district.

-He will take office in January 2023.
+In 2024, after the Wisconsin Supreme Court's decision in Clarke v.
+Wisconsin Elections Commission, the state legislature passed and Gov. Tony Evers signed new legislative maps into law.
+These new maps drew some members of the legislature into the same districts, causing them to choose to either move into a new district to run there, run against each other to represent the newly-drawn district, or retire.
+Rettinger was paired with neighboring representative Chuck Wichgers, and chose to retire rather than run against him.